Source-Alchemists/AyBorg/CONTRIBUTING.md

 ### Get the style right

-We provding a [`.editorconfig`][editorconfig] file to help you with the style of the project.
-Most editors support EditorConfig, but you may need to [install a plugin][editorconfig plugins].
+We provding a [`.editorconfig`](https://editorconfig.org/) file to help you with the style of the project.
+Most editors support EditorConfig, but you may need to install a plugin.

 ### Make a Pull Request